lifning/lifning/README.md

 ![one-cost-abs](https://user-images.githubusercontent.com/629075/129284146-6dccb816-41e0-4853-a462-4dd41772291d.jpg)

-hi, welcome to a bunch of the things i do to video games for fun instead of playing them
+hi, welcome to a bunch of the things i do to video games for fun instead of playing them.

+i do most of my development outside of github for Reasons, but there are still some things that make sense to host here.

 <!--
 **lifning/lifning** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.